John Maus: Label signing

 One of his professors from the university was the French philosopher Alain Badiou, who would originate the title of his third album We Must Become the Pitiless Censors of Ourselves (2011).
 Maus wrote the album in "search for the perfect pop song."
-After the album's positive response, he grew more widely accepted as an outsider artist, and there was a critical reevaluation of his earlier work.
+After the album's positive response, he grew more widely accepted as an outsider music artist, and there was a critical reevaluation of his earlier work.
 In 2012, the album was followed with the compilation A Collection of Rarities and Previously Unreleased Material.
 Spanning recordings from 1999 to 2010, the collection selects outtakes from his previous three albums in addition to tracks which had appeared on other compilations.
 The album was conceived by Ribbon Music; Maus did not consider it an "official record" but was "grateful that they [the label] thought anybody would be interested in having it."

 In a 2011 Pitchfork interview, Maus suggested that he was happy that music was increasingly becoming free to the public and that record stores were "coming to an end".
 The remarks embroiled him in an online controversy, after which he tweeted a lengthy apology which clarified that he was referring to "the Megastores of the world", not "the small DIY record shops".

 2012–present

 Maus envisioned that after he completed his PhD dissertation, he would return to teaching, stating in 2011 that he could not foresee a career in music.
 At the same time, he started experimenting with recreational drugs for the first time in his life, "going into sensory deprivation tanks and just trying any trick I could think of.
 I became solely obsessed with this at the expense of anything else."
 From 2012 to 2016, he did not release any new music, and spent the majority of the time in isolation.
 Two years were devoted to finishing his dissertation, while another two were spent learning how to build modular synthesizers.
-Completed and submitted in 2014, the 338-page thesis "Communication and Control" discussed the influence of technology on social control, and he was thereby awarded his PhD in political science from the University of Hawaii, where his thesis advisor was Michael J. Shapiro.
+Completed and submitted in 2014, the 338-page thesis "Communication and Control" discussed the influence of technology on social control, and he was thereby awarded his PhD in political science from the University of Hawaiʻi, where his thesis advisor was Michael J. Shapiro.
 He immediately started building the instruments that were ultimately used for the recording of his next album.
 At least two albums' worth of tracks were finished shortly before the end of 2016.